 The main symptom of plantar fasciitis is pain at the bottom of the heel, or sometimes in the middle of the foot.
 Plantar fasciitis often affects just one foot, but it can affect both.

-Pain caused by plantar fasciitis develops gradually and the pain can be dull or sharp.
+Pain caused by plantar fasciitis develops gradually and can be dull or sharp.
 Some people also experience a burning or aching sensation on the bottom of their foot that extends outwards from the heel.

+If you’re unsure whether you’re experiencing plantar fasciitis, there are a few signs to look out for.
 This includes pain being more intense after resting or sleeping, pain improving during exercise but returning after, and having difficulty raising your toes off the floor.
 Climbing stairs can also be difficult due to heel stiffness.

 What causes plantar fasciitis?